New Frankfurt Old Town: History

-Subsequently, after years of discussion, the Technical City Hall was created in 1972–1974 as the seat of the technical offices of the city administration.
+Subsequently, after years of discussion, the Technisches Rathaus was created in 1972–1974 as the seat of the technical offices of the city administration.
 Five old town houses on Braubachstrasse that had survived the war were demolished to excavate the construction pit.
 The building, built in the brutalist architectural style, dominated the former old town, in a style very different from that of the small-scale buildings in the area.
 The construction costs totalled DM 93 million.

 Planning history

 Initial development

 In 2004, developers discussed plans for renovating the 30-year-old technical town hall.

-The city council then decided in December 2004 to carry out an urban planning ideas competition with option of either renovationof the current building or demolition and subsequent small-scale development in its place.
+The city council then decided in December 2004 to carry out an urban planning ideas competition with the option of either renovation of the current building or demolition and subsequent small-scale development in its place.
 There was demand for a return of the small-scale structures that used to form the Gothic old town.
 The councils competition was considered an unusual procedure.
 The Chamber of Architects in Wiesbaden opposed the competition approach and considered the obligation to submit two drafts impractical and called for a clear decision by politicians.
 The competition, originally announced for January 2005, ultimately did not take place.

 In May 2005, the political powers decided not to pursue the competition any further.
-They nevertheless insisted that the following requirements be in place for any further urban planning competition: small-scale buildings with facades and roofs need to fit harmoniously into the old town, housing 20,000 m2 of gross floor space within the property boundaries of the Technical City Hall, with overbuilding of the archaeological garden, continued use of the archaeological site Garden with the remains of the Royal Palatinate and a restoration of the old "coronation path" street layout between the cathedral and the Roman.
+They nevertheless insisted that the following requirements be in place for any further urban planning competition: small-scale buildings with facades and roofs need to fit harmoniously into the old town, housing 20,000 m2 of gross floor space within the property boundaries of the Technisches Rathaus, with overbuilding of the archaeological garden, but maintenance of it as an indoor museum, and a restoration of the old "coronation path" street layout between the cathedral and the Roman.
 The name "Coronation Trail", an alternative name for the alley market (also known as the Old Market), which existed until 1945, arose from the fact that a total of 16 coronation ceremonies for Roman-German kings were held in Frankfurt from the 14th to the 18th century.
 20 offices took part in the urban planning competition.